leonardean/ImgUpload/blueprint copy.md

 ```
 For more information on server code writing, managing, and executing, please click [HERE](http://documentation.kii.com/en/guides/serverextension/).
 ###5.Data sending
-Since data is sent in the form of Key-Value pairs, a typical piece of data uploaded to the bucket `wdDataRecord` should be like:
+Since data is sent in the form of Key-Value pairs, a typical piece of data uploaded to the bucket `wdDataRecord` would be like:
 ```
 {
   'username': 'demo',